What Is The “European Summer" Trend That’s All Over TikTok?

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Similar to past trends like quiet luxury and coastal grandmother, this aesthetic puts an emphasis on “clean,” elevated outfits — this time taking elements from classic French and Italian styles.
-Key pieces include tailored tops, feminine dresses, matching separates, and top-handle bags.
+Similar to past trends like quiet luxury and coastal grandmother, this aesthetic puts an emphasis on “clean”, elevated outfits — this time taking elements from classic French and Italian style.
+Key pieces include tailored tops, feminine dresses, matching separates and top-handle bags.
 This curated wardrobe can be dressed up for both day and night, as well as for hot, humid temperatures.
 Think: light, flowy fabrics like linen and cotton, intentional detailing like crochet and embroidery, and “old money” silhouettes (problematic implications here aside).

 AdvertisementADVERTISEMENT

-Although the trend namechecks the entire continent, the looks mostly refer to a romanticized idea of extended leisure time in coastal towns à la Eat Pray Love or Mamma Mia.
-With comfy and realistic travel staples like yoga pants considered obsolete for the European aesthetic, consumers are turning to contemporary brands such as Reformation, & Other Stories, and Sézane for boat ride-worthy summer outfits.
+Although the trend namechecks the entire continent, the looks mostly refer to a romanticised idea of extended leisure time in coastal towns à la Eat Pray Love or Mamma Mia.
+With comfy and realistic travel staples like yoga pants considered obsolete for the European aesthetic, consumers are turning to contemporary brands such as Reformation, & Other Stories and Sézane for boat ride-worthy summer outfits.

-This month, attendees’ street style at Paris and Milan men’s fashion weeks showcased looks that align with the European summer aesthetic, from freshly steamed, oversized shirts and silky headscarves to embroidered mini dresses and bold jewelry.
-Designers’ Resort 2025 collections also featured European-inspired details — Rochas and Nanushka showcased versatile, day-to-night dresses that could easily be worn from beach to bar, while Baobab's and Eudon Choi’s ruffles and sleek cutouts gave a flirty edge to sunset-appropriate looks.
-Versace brought out bright summer sets, while Cinq à Sept debuted a Sophia Loren-esque cinched waist — all falling under the rank of swanky casual ‘fits.
+This month, attendees’ street style at Paris and Milan men’s fashion weeks showcased looks that align with the European summer aesthetic, from freshly steamed, oversized shirts and silky headscarves to embroidered minidresses and bold jewellery.
+Designers’ Resort 2025 collections also featured European-inspired details — Rochas and Nanushka showcased versatile, day-to-night dresses that could easily be worn from beach to bar, while Baobab and Eudon Choi’s ruffles and sleek cutouts gave a flirty edge to sunset-appropriate looks.
+Versace brought out bright summer co-ords, while Cinq à Sept debuted a Sophia Loren-esque cinched waist — all falling under the rank of swanky casual ‘fits.

 @justjessmaybe IT GIRL Series: 💕where to get your euro fits @Just Jess Ortiz 💕 what to wear in Spain @Just Jess Ortiz 💕Where to get Jewelry: @Just Jess Ortiz Here are some Summer Europe outfits 2024, and some Summer Style Inspo for ya 🌞 where are you headed this summer in Europe?
 I cant wait to put together my summer europe outfit ideas you just wait 😇 #outfitinspo #fashiontok #outfitinspiration #europefashion #summertrends #greenscreen #creatorsearchinsights ♬ original sound - Just Jess Ortiz

-In a video that now has over 800,000 views, TikTok creator Jessica Ortiz (@justjessmaybe) described the aesthetic against a green screen of summer outfits like colorful milkmaid dresses, white tiered skirts, butter yellow hues, and linen shorts (not denim shorts).
+In a video that now has over 800,000 views, TikTok creator Jessica Ortiz (@justjessmaybe) described the aesthetic against a green screen of summer outfits like colourful milkmaid dresses, white tiered skirts, butter yellow hues and linen shorts (not denim shorts).

 “If you want to be that It Girl during your Euro vacation, this is what they’re going to be wearing,” Ortiz says at the start of the video.
-She says the aesthetic is all about details like drop-waist dresses, corsets, layered jewelry and accessories, and emphasizes the importance of comfort via lightweight shirts and flat sandals.
+She says the aesthetic is all about details like drop waists, corsets, layered jewellery and accessories, and emphasises the importance of comfort via lightweight shirts and flat sandals.

 AdvertisementADVERTISEMENT

-While many of these commenters are looking ahead to planned Europe trips, this aesthetic is not at all restricted to traveling.
-“The European aesthetic allows people to romanticize their lives, letting them bring out the best versions of themselves,” stylist Carlotta Constant tells Refinery29.
+While many of these commenters are looking ahead to planned Europe trips, this aesthetic is not at all restricted to travelling.
+“The European aesthetic allows people to romanticise their lives, letting them bring out the best versions of themselves,” stylist Carlotta Constant tells Refinery29.
 “It encourages people to escape modern anxieties and embrace simplicity.”

 Constant splits her time between London and Monaco but her tips for achieving a European summer aesthetic apply to any locale.
 “It's all about layering and comfort.
-From a black, off-the-shoulder top and a low-waist silk skirt paired with barely there makeup to a more colorful two-piece ensemble, anything goes,” she says.
+From a black, off-the-shoulder top and a low-waist silk skirt paired with barely there makeup to a more colourful two-piece ensemble, anything goes,” she says.
 “Also, comfortable sandals are a must.”
-Constant currently lives in a red-and-white overshirt from Rhode, a Gant linen maxi dress, and her go-to Loro Piana linen shorts.
+Constant currently lives in a red and white overshirt from Rhode, a Gant linen maxi dress and her go-to Loro Piana linen shorts.

 AdvertisementADVERTISEMENT